 SWEEPLESS IN SPOMONIA -- Tracking down Spomonia’s broom thief sends Princess Ella and her loyal subjects on a perilous journey.
 Sixty minutes.

 NO DICE -- Can beggars be choosers?
 Produced by Seoul Players, 10-2009.
 Produced for Asphalt Jungle Shorts and Ah Ha Moments, Kitchener, Ontario.

-THE GOOD SHIP STORMALONG -- when Sammy signs on as a cabin boy, the wind and rolling sea tell him he’d better think again, but not before he helps rescue a pirate who would rather sing than plunder.
-Selected for YES Summer Shorts, Summer, 2011.
+THE GOOD SHIP STORMALONG -- when Samantha signs on as a cabin girl, the wind and rolling sea tell her she’d better think again, but not before she helps rescue a pirate who would rather sing than plunder.
+Selected for YES Summer Shorts.

 NO SOCKS GANG -- selected for Gone In Sixty Seconds, Brooklyn College, University of Leeds,UK.
 LIONS, TIGERS AND BEARS, a three-character version, was produced by Youth Education on Stage, Williston, North Dakota, 6-2012.
 "THE NO SOCKS GANG by Shirley K. This delightful little play belongs in an anthology for the classroom where it would be an instant hit.
 It speaks of uniformity, strict nonsensical rules and how friendship and logic can rise above a system that exists just to exist.
 It speaks to my heart and perhaps it will speak to yours.
 Throw away those socks and inch forward—one foot at a time."
 Edward Crosby Wells -- Playwrights Forum.

 COMING HOME TO ROOST/CHICKENS -- When Homeland Security interferes with Larry’s chickens and Bev’s personal life it’s time to fight back.
 Produced for Gone In Sixty Seconds, Brooklyn College and FACT, NY.